PowerAppsDarren/PowerFxSnippets/App.Formulas/all-icons-in-gallery.md

 # See All Icons in a Gallery

-[After you add this code into your App.Formulas](all-icons-in-gallery.md), then you can use the code below to see them all in a gallery!
+First of all, you need to implement the changes outlined in [this article](all-icons-in-gallery.md) to your application.
+This will create a collection of all the icons in your application.
+Once you've done that, you can use the code below to create a gallery that displays all the icons.

 ## Add This to Your Application